 How do I update my address or direct deposit account?

-Why is this an online application?
+Why was this an online application?

 Two reasons: cost and speed.
 Online applications are significantly less costly to process compared to paper applications.
 Also, online applications are much faster to process compared to paper applications.